-Under the Delaware General Corporation Law, holders of a majority of the shares then entitled to vote at an election of directors may remove a director with or without cause, except in certain cases involving a classified board or if the company uses cumulative voting.
-Unless otherwise provided for in the certificate of incorporation or bylaws, directorship vacancies may be filled by a majority of the directors elected or then in office, or by the stockholders.
+ware General Corporation a majority of the shares vote at an election of emove a director with or except in certain cases sified board or if the umulative voting.
+Unless ded for in the certificate of bylaws, directorship be filled by a majority of cted or then in office, or by 5.